 What you bring for your camp kitchen will, of course, vary depending on what kind of trip you’re planning and your culinary preferences.
 If you fancy yourself a campground gourmet, setting up your personal camp kitchen might just be one of the highlights of your trip.
 (Looking for recipe ideas?
-Check out our recipe section of the Co-op Journal.)
+Check out our recipe section of Uncommon Path.)

 Whether you’re a newbie or experienced camper, it’s always a good idea to remind yourself of some basic food-handling rules.
 Read Food Handling and Storage for Campers and Backpackers to learn about the do’s and don’ts of managing your food in the outdoors.